 In this feature at Book Riot, we give you a glimpse of what we are reading this very moment.

 Here is what the Rioters are reading today (as in literally today).
 This is what’s on their bedside table (or the floor, work bag, desk, whatevskis).
-Gird your loins – this list will make your TBR list EXPLODE.
+See a Rioter who is reading your favorite book?
+I’ve included the link that will take you to their author archives (meaning, that magical place that organizes what they’ve written for the site).
+Gird your loins – this list combined with all of those archived posts will make your TBR list EXPLODE.

 We’ve shown you ours, now show us yours; let us know what you’re reading (right this very moment) in the comment section below!

 Nora Ephron: The Last Interview: and Other Conversations (The Last Interview Series): Because, Nora Ephron.
 (I’m pretty much obsessed.)